Bae Doona: 1998–2005: Beginnings

-2006–present: Breakthrough success
+2006–2009: Breakthrough

-She reunited with Bong Joon-ho in 2006's The Host, which became the highest-grossing film in South Korean box office history.
+Bae reunited with Bong Joon-ho in the 2006 film The Host, which became the highest-grossing film in South Korean box office history.
 For her role, she trained in archery for months.
-She then returned to television, through the series Someday and How to Meet a Perfect Neighbor.
+She later returned to television, through the series Someday and How to Meet a Perfect Neighbor.

 After winning accolades for Air Doll, a 2009 film by Japanese director Hirokazu Kore-eda about an inflatable doll that develops consciousness and falls in love, Bae made back-to-back TV series in 2010, playing a high school teacher in Master of Study, and a night club singer in Gloria.

+2010–2012: As One and Hollywood debut

-Her 2012 sports film As One was based on the true story of the 1991 world table tennis championship held in Chiba, Japan where North Korean player Ri Bun-hui and South Korean player Hyun Jung-hwa defeated the Chinese team.
+Her 2012 sports film As One was based on the true story of the 1991 world table tennis championship held in Chiba Prefecture, Japan, where North and South Korean players – Ri Bun-hui and Hyun Jung-hwa respectively – defeated the Chinese team.
 Bae and co-star Ha Ji-won were trained by Hyun herself, and Bae learned to play left-handed like Ri.
-Afterwards she made a brief appearance in the science fiction film Doomsday Book.
+Afterwards, she made a brief appearance in the science fiction film Doomsday Book.

-Bae made her English-language, Hollywood debut in Cloud Atlas, as Sonmi~451, a clone in a dystopian Korea.
+Bae made her English-language Hollywood debut in Cloud Atlas, as Sonmi~451, a clone in a dystopian Korea.
 She also played the minor roles of Tilda Ewing, the wife of an abolitionist in pre-Civil War America, and a Mexican woman who crosses paths with an assassin.
-Co-directed by The Wachowskis and Tom Tykwer, the US$100 million adaptation of David Mitchell's novel premiered at the 2012 Toronto International Film Festival to divisive reviews, though Bae's performance was praised by critics.
+Co-directed by The Wachowskis and Tom Tykwer, the US$100 million adaptation of David Mitchell's novel premiered at the 2012 Toronto International Film Festival to mixed reviews, though Bae's performance was praised by critics.
 In a 2019 interview, she said of the Wachowskis, "They have become as important as my mother; they have my respect and my trust.
-When they contacted me to participate in Cloud Atlas, I couldn’t believe it.
+When they contacted me to participate in Cloud Atlas, I couldn't believe it.
 We first met on Skype and I made a demo tape that I sent them.
-They gave me an important role despite my lack of English proficiency.
+They gave me an important role despite my English weaknesses.
 I believe that a certain understanding developed between us at that time, which pushed me to follow them on Sense8.
-Thanks to them, I have had opportunities that are not given to all the actors.
+Thanks to them, I have had opportunities that are not given to all actors.
 Most importantly, it is the passion they bring to their work that has made our collaboration so enjoyable.
 They made me want to surpass myself and enabled me to overcome fear and limits."